thoughtfulbloke/letter2ed/README.md

 in 2022, it should also show up prior to the COVID-19 era, given that societal aging is a long-term process.*

-It does show up before covid.
-If you do exactly the same type of analysis, but before covid and the arguments around closing the border, of comparing the crude death rate (which ignores aging but adjusts for total population size) of the 3 years (2017-2019) after the 5 year baseline (2012-2016) to the expected values of the baseline, then the
+It does show up before COVID-19.
+If you do exactly the same type of analysis, but before COVID-19 and the arguments around closing the border, of comparing the crude death rate (which ignores aging but adjusts for total population size) of the 3 years (2017-2019) after the 5 year baseline (2012-2016) to the expected values of the baseline, then the